MicrosoftDocs/azure-stack-docs/azure-stack/reference/pep-2002/New-AzureBridgeServicePrincipal.md

 # New-AzureBridgeServicePrincipal

 ## Synopsis
-Creates a new servcie principal in Azure Active Directory
+Creates a new service principal in Azure Active Directory (Azure AD).

 ## Syntax